UoB-COMSM0110/2024-group-16/README.md

 In the second round qualitative evaluations, we did not receive negative feedback on control and game accessibility and received positive feedback on the clear instructions provided in the game.
 As compared the first round evaluations, the major concerns were fixed, therefore we received more feedback than the first round.
 The negative feedback received this time was mostly around the use of graphics.
 This was relatively easy to fix, and we decided to make our own game graphics.

-## Quantitative: System Usability Scale
+## Quantitative evaluation: System Usability Scale

 ![SUSresponse](./pictures/SUSresponse.png)